MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 With the default Dataverse RBAC settings, this role can only see segments and measures that belong to the same business unit as the user belongs to.

 ### The viewer role
 The viewer role can view all data regardless of the user's business unit, but it cannot make any changes.
-This role is primarily meant for demo scenarios where all data in the environment is anonymized.
+This role is primarily meant for demo scenarios where all data in the environment is synthethic and/or anonymized.

 ## Customer Insights and Customer Journey Orchestration
 Customer Insights and Customer Journey Orchestration (CJO) are tightly integrated for a delightful activation journey.